1. What is vegan leather?

 5. Is faux leather better for the planet?

 Plastics are hardly environment-friendly.
 The most commonly used PVC releases dioxins, which are potentially dangerous in confined spaces and especially so if burnt.
 However, organic vegan leathers such as pinatex (made from pineapple leaves) and apeel (made from apple peel) can be converted into fertilizer or bio-gas.
 Genuine leather’s environmental credentials are tainted by its use of toxic chemicals in the tanning process.
 Also, cows are major emitters of greenhouse gases and require vast quantities of feed, land and water.
 On the other hand, synthetic leather often uses petroleum at some point in its manufacturing, while traditional leather arguably is just a byproduct of dairy and meat production that would otherwise go to waste.

 No, but the natural versions are relatively recent innovations and are especially appealing to a new brand of consumer who is cutting down on meat intake and trying to reduce his or her environmental footprint.
 At the same time, apparel makers for all budgets are committing to making fashion more sustainable.
 That’s increasing the appeal of nature-based leather substitutes as well as recycled plastic and more refined plastic derivatives like water-borne and solvent-free polyurethanes that are safer for people to work with.
-Pinatex is made from the waste of the pineapple industry -- pineapple leaves.
-The fibers are extracted, felted and processed without the use of chemicals and heavy metals, but non-biodegradable petroleum based resins and PLA or bio-plastic are still used.
+To make pinatex, fibers are extracted from pineapple leaves, then felted and processed without the use of chemicals and heavy metals.
+But non-biodegradable petroleum based resins and PLA or bio-plastic are still used.

 7. How is real leather holding up?